domluna/go-llrb/README.md

 Red Black Trees (RBT) are a self balancing binary tree, therefore all operations are O(log n).
 2-3 LLRB Trees have the nice benefit that the height is at most 2 * logn.
 From my experiments it's ~1.5 * logn.

 Due to the sorted property, BBST can/are used to implement various data structures.
-These includes TreeMaps, Queues, etc.
+These include TreeMaps, Queues, etc.